 The HyperX Cloud Mix has a lot going for it, but it’s just a little bit off in a few ways.
 It’s extremely comfortable, built on a nearly identical frame to the HyperX Cloud Alpha, yet it sounds comparatively worse.
 It’s got pretty fantastic battery life, but you can’t really use it wirelessly for gaming.

 At just shy of $200, there are tons of great alternatives.
 The Beyerdynamic Custom Game offers better sound, customizable bass output, and much better mic.
 For $50 less, the SteelSeries Arctis 7 offers a slew of additional features, and consistent wireless functionality across a number of platforms.
 The Cloud Alpha sounds better, and it’s under $100.
+Alternatively, you can buy a refurbished version of the HyperX Cloud Mix through the Amazon Renewed program, which will run you just under $140.

 The HyperX Cloud Mix is a good headset, but it seems like it’s being pulled in too many directions to perfectly cover any of its bases.
 If you want something that connects to your phone wirelessly and still works for gaming, and you don’t mind it being a little on the average side, have at it.
 But who wants to spend $200 for just average?